s-macke/AdventureAI/README.md

 * How well do they perform in interactive fiction?
 * Are they already capable of winning text adventures?
 * What strategies do they employ?
 Can they comprehend the semantics and narratives of various situations and respond appropriately?
-* How fast do they solve the game?

 This repository aims to provide an answer to these questions.